-Figure 1 below presents a flow diagram of HMB processing, which is a compilation of the procedural steps involved in current HMB practices used worldwide.
+• Figure 3 presents a flow diagram of HMB processing, which is a compilation of the procedural steps involved in current HMB practices used worldwide.
 Individual sites may adapt this flow diagram.
 The goal is to catalog the flow of the DHM from donor recruitment to recipient, so that potential hazards may be identified.